libriscv/libriscv/README.md

 # RISC-V userspace emulator library

-_libriscv_ is a RISC-V emulator that is highly embeddable and configurable.
+_libriscv_ is a RISC-V userspace emulator that is highly embeddable and configurable.
 This project is intended to be included in a CMake build system, and should not be installed anywhere.
-There are several CMake options that control RISC-V extensions and how the emulator behaves.
+There are several [CMake options](lib/CMakeLists.txt) that control RISC-V extensions and how the emulator behaves.

+Userspace emulation means running ELF programs in a sandbox, trapping and emulating system calls.
+There is built-in support for Linux userspace emulation, however anyone can implement userspace support for other OSes, and even ELF loading is optional.

 Instruction counting is used to limit the time spent executing code and can be used to prevent infinite loops.
 It can also help keep frame budgets for long running background scripting tasks as running out of instructions simply halts execution, and it can be resumed from where it stopped.

 While this emulator has a focus on performance, one higher priority is the ability to map any memory anywhere with permissions, custom fault handlers and such things.
-This allows you to take the memory of one machine and map it into another, and does have a slight performance penalty compared to an emulator that can only have sequential memory.
+This allows you to take the memory of one machine and map it into another with copy-on-write mechanisms, and does have a slight performance penalty compared to an emulator that can only have sequential memory.

-The emulator has a binary translation mode that has currently only been tested on Linux, but the performance should be good enough with the default build options.

 [![Build configuration matrix](https://github.com/fwsGonzo/libriscv/actions/workflows/buildconfig.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/buildconfig.yml) [![Unit Tests](https://github.com/fwsGonzo/libriscv/actions/workflows/unittests.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/unittests.yml) [![Experimental Unit Tests](https://github.com/fwsGonzo/libriscv/actions/workflows/unittests_exp.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/unittests_exp.yml) [![Linux emulator](https://github.com/fwsGonzo/libriscv/actions/workflows/emulator.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/emulator.yml) [![MinGW 64-bit emulator build](https://github.com/fwsGonzo/libriscv/actions/workflows/mingw.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/mingw.yml) [![Verify example programs](https://github.com/fwsGonzo/libriscv/actions/workflows/verify_examples.yml/badge.svg)](https://github.com/fwsGonzo/libriscv/actions/workflows/verify_examples.yml)